 Activities: Lounging, watersports, swimming, clubbing and cocktail sipping.

 Getting there: With the new toll road, you can get to Nusa Dua in no time from both Kuta and Sanur.
 This toll road leads you directly across the ocean to Nusa Dua.

-Nusa Dua is located on the southern tip of Bali island and it is home to some amazing ocean front resorts and beach clubs.
-There are water sport activities and the sea is quiet and calm, great for kids.
+Nusa Dua is located on the southern tip of Bali island and it is home to some amazing oceanfront resorts and beach clubs.
+There are water sports activities and the sea is quiet and calm, great for kids.